To use this theme on any Sphinx based documentation, follow these steps:

 ]

-if not on_rtd:
+remove it:if not on_rtd:

 # only import and set the theme if we're building docs locally